Lab Members

 Tara Agneshwar

-Țara Agneshwar is a fifth-year student in the Adult Clinical Psy.D program.
-Her dissertation focuses on the use of religion and spirituality as a coping factor following bereavement during the COVID-19 pandemic.
+Țara Agneshwar graduated from the Adult Clinical Psy.D program in 2024.
+Her dissertation focused on the use of religion and spirituality as a coping factor following bereavement during the COVID-19 pandemic.
 Tara has held clinical positions at the Yale New Haven Hospital Department of Neurology, New York Presbyterian Westchester Behavioral Health Center, and the National Institute for the Psychotherapies.
 Prior to attending Ferkauf, Tara received her Masters from Teachers College, Columbia University, where she worked as a research assistant in the Resilience Center for Veterans & Families helping post-911 OEF/OIF/OND Veterans transition to civilian life.
-Currently, Tara is completing her internship at the Syracuse VA Medical Center where she is providing trauma-focused, general outpatient, and group therapy to individuals, couples, and Veterans with SMI.
+Tara then completed her internship at the Syracuse VA Medical Center where she provided trauma-focused, general outpatient, and group therapy to individuals, couples, and Veterans with SMI.
 Tara’s research interests are the effects of religion and spirituality on trauma and bereavement, the manifestation of PTSD, and the grieving process.

 Kevin Hardiman

-Kevin Hardiman is a fifth-year student in the Clinical Psychology Psy.D Program.
+Kevin Hardiman graduated from the Clinical Psychology Psy.D Program in 2024.
 He received his B.S. from Northwestern University, where his research explored cognitive bias in the appraisal of personal privacy.
 Prior to beginning his doctoral studies, he worked as a researcher and consultant for the Gallup organization, where he specialized in survey research design and implementation.
 His clinical training includes dialectical behavioral therapy adapted for justice-involved veterans at the James J. Peters VA Medical Center, clinical assessment of detainees for Correctional Health Services at Rikers Island, and outpatient neuropsychological assessment at Yale University Hospital System Department of Neurology.
 Kevin's research in the Grief, Loss, and Meaning Lab has explored how meaning and purpose in life relates to post-traumatic stress in veterans with a history of mild traumatic brain injury.
-He is currently on clinical internship at Naval Medical Center Portsmouth, following which he will continue his active duty service in the U.S. Navy Medical Service Corps at Fort Belvoir.
+He completed his clinical internship at Naval Medical Center Portsmouth, and now continues his active duty service in the U.S. Navy Medical Service Corps at Fort Belvoir.

 Julia Kirsch